Robotics In Electronics Manufacturing

 Deploying robots in electronic manufacturing also protects workers from jobs that are dirty or dangerous.
 In electronics assembly, repetitive motion may lead to a range of musculoskeletal disorders.
 Twisting and lifting in handling, packaging and particularly palletizing tasks can have the same effect.
 Solvents in sealing materials and adhesives may also have health implications so using a robot avoids this risk.

-When product lifecycles are measured in months, it’s essential manufacturing has flexibility to respond quickly.
+When product lifecycles are measured in months, it’s essential that manufacturing has the flexibility to respond quickly.
 Dedicated automation often takes expensive retooling to handle even a minor redesign of an electronic assembly.
 In a robotic system, the same change might only need a program modification, saving money and reducing downtime.

 The Changing Nature of Electronic Product Manufacturing